Milover/post/README.md

 		- internal package APIs only require their own config, or their own config and a `dataframe.DataFrame`, as inputs
 		- moved all execution controls to `cmd` package

+### Quality of life stuff

+- [ ] better error messages
+- [ ] more processors?
+- [ ] the run file template generation should be automated
+    - not happening any time soon
+- [ ] should make the data container (currently `dataframe.DataFrame`) an interface
+    - not happening any time soon